telvarost/TelsTerrain-StationAPI/README.md

 A StationAPI mod for Minecraft Beta 1.7.3 that tweaks ore generation, sand generation, and more!
 * Mod works on Multiplayer with [GlassConfigAPI](https://modrinth.com/mod/glass-config-api) version 3.0+ used to sync configs!

-## Water and Lava Shaping
+## Water and Lava Shaping (Enabled by Default)

 * Water and Lava can be shaped using wooden bowls:
   * Right click any water or lava block with a wooden bowl to lower its level
   * Lava will consume the bowl when its level is lowered, bring a lot of bowls if you want to shape lava significantly

-## Terrain Features (Under Construction)
+## Terrain Features (Disabled by Default)
-All terrain features can be individually disabled through the config if undesired.
+Terrain tweaks need to be individually enabled through the config.
+Use [GlassConfigAPI](https://modrinth.com/mod/glass-config-api) to change generation settings.
+NOTE: Terrain tweaks do not affect already generated chunks.

-* Ability to enable custom biome feature distribution:
+* Ability to enable custom biome feature distribution (pros/cons list):

 |      Biome      | Soil Type |     Pros      |     Cons      |
 |:---------------:|-----------|:-------------:|:-------------:|